klapp101/klapp101/README.md

 # 💫 About Me
-- Senior AI Engineer @ IBM
+- Forward Deployed AI Engineer @ Tribe AI
 - 🔭 I’m currently working on building with LLMs
 - 🌱 Learning about Token Optimization, Model-Agnostic architectures, Fine-tuning, and more!